FertigLab/CoGAPSGuide/optiona.md

 dict_keys(['Pattern1', 'Pattern2', 'Pattern3', 'Pattern4', 'Pattern5', 'Pattern6', 'Pattern7', 'Pattern8'])
 ```

-To demonstrate the utility of this gene set analysis, we focus on Pattern 7.
+To demonstrate the utility of this gene set analysis, we focus on **Pattern 7**.
 To view a pattern’s GSEA result:

 ```yml
 gsea_res[“Pattern7”]